ghorbanzade/sloth/README.md

-# Sloth

-An Energy-Efficient Activity Recognition System
+## Sloth: An Energy-Efficient Activity Recognition System

 [![Build Status](https://travis-ci.org/ghorbanzade/sloth.svg?branch=master)](https://travis-ci.org/ghorbanzade/sloth)

-Human activity recognition is one of the well-established pervasive computing applications.
+Human activity recognition is one of the well-established applications of pervasive computing applications.
 Sensor-based activity recognition blends wearable computing with internet of things to create a wireless network of small-sized embedded sensor platforms that can detect activities of daily living (e.g. walking, eating, cooking, writing) in real-time and over a long period of time.

 Even though, recognition of human physical activities in laboratory conditions is fairly straight forward, there are many technical challenges, still to address, in order to meet real-world application requirements.